Muneebnot/HTML_CSS/README.md

-# HTML-CSS-LAB 💻
+# HTML-CSS-JAVASCRIPT LAB 💻

-This repository contains all my HTML and CSS learning projects.
+This repository contains all my HTML,CSS AND JAVASCRIPT learning projects.
 Each folder inside this repo corresponds to a separate project or UI experiment I create while learning web development.

 ## 📂 Projects